 Welcome to PaleoEdge!
 Straight forward, practical, well-researched and to the point.
-PaleoEdge.com was created in 2013 to “debunk dietetic myths and seek nutrition justice,” giving people a fact based, accurate health platform that isn’t based on lobbying, politics or processed food company.
+PaleoEdge.com was created in 2013 to elucidate what a true modern version of the paleolithic diet might look like, debunk dietetic myths and seek nutrition justice.
+Here you will find a fact based, accurate health platform that isn’t based on lobbying, politics or a processed food company generating their own research.

 The modern version of the Paleo diet is not an accurate portrayal of our distant ancestors.
 The plants and animals were wild breeds, the water was pure and mineral rich, and ancient grain consumption played a role during the Paleolithic period.
-Grass-fed butter and fermented dairy have proven to enhance mankind’s health, not deteriorate it.
-Accessibility to vitamins and adaptogens have filled in the deficiencies and offered protection to the modern chemical world.
-Therefore the highest form of the Paleo diet is a hybrid between the hunter gatherer, the farmer and the modern man, known as the PaleoEdge.
+Depending on geography, the paleolithic diet changed dramatically from plant-based diets with few animal foods, to meat based diets with little to no plants.
+The reason some of us can tolerate milk and others can’t, is as recent as the last 10,000 years.
+Therefore the inclusion of dairy as being beneficial or detrimental in your diet relies on genetics.
+In the present era, accessibility to vitamins, minerals and adaptogens have assisted in protection against the modern chemical world.
+Therefore the most advantageous form of the Paleo diet is a hybrid between the hunter gatherer, the farmer and the modern man, known as the PaleoEdge.

 What is the PaleoEdge?

 PaleoEdge is the short Mesolithic bridge between the late Paleolithic period and the beginning of the agricultural Neolithic age.
 The diet was one of a hunter-gatherer with the beginning of plant and animal domestication.
 The PaleoEdge diet transforms the power and speed of a hunter, with the brute strength and endurance of a farmer into the modern athlete.
-The diet is designed with roughly a 50/50 animal to plant ratio with the principles of the hunter-gatherer, the addition of early agricultural foods and fermentation, and the modern processing machinery and natural preservation techniques of the present.
+The diet is designed with the principles of the hunter-gatherer, the addition of early agricultural foods and fermentation, and the modern processing machinery and natural preservation techniques of the present.

 Cultures from around the world have perfected meals over thousands of years, and only recently have we lost these traditions.
 You will find that each culture has different combinations of foods, but often share the same principles: local and fresh plants, some raw, some cooked, some fermented, bone broths, animal foods including organ meats and seafood.
 By tapping into your local food supply and following traditional dietary principles, you are obtaining the highest nutrient density of your food and the most favorable genetic expression of your DNA.
 Today we can also take advantage of modern preservation methods of adaptogenic herbs and mushrooms that are now available from every corner of the world to help adapt to a more stressful (emotionally, psychologically and environmentally) society.